clearhaus/gateway-api-docs/source/index.html.md

 ##### **Method**: `googlepay`

-To accept a payment using Google Pay, apart from the complete payment method token and merchant ID, the derived shared secret is required.
+To accept a payment using Google Pay, the complete payment token, recipient ID and derived shared secret, are required.
 Please refer to the [official documentation][GooglePay-PaymentCryptography].
-Supported protocol versions are `ECv1` and `ECv2`.
+Only protocol version `ECv2` is supported.

 <dl class="dl-vertical">
   <dt>googlepay[token]